slaue/qubos_web/_pages/instances.md

 ### Download QUBO Instances

-You can download the full set of QUBO instances [here](https://github.com/slaue).
+You can download the full set of QUBO instances from this [github repository](https://github.com/slaue).

 ### Contributing to Our Collection